PalwinderK/PalwindersBookStore/PalwindersBookStore/ReadMe.txt

 Lastly, I built and checked for the errors and updated the github repo.(11:54pm) I done my part-3 in three hours.

+Part-4 04-12-2021

+Firstl, I compared my code with the given code under the part four.(5:19pm) then I did some modifications in my code.(5:57pm)
+Then I check the output and got an exception for covertype and product.(6:02pm) Then, I tried to resolve it but did not get exact output.(6:25pm) I almost spend one and half hour to resolve the issue.

+-------06-12-2021------

+I again tried to resolve that issue but again disappointed.(spand one hour) lastly, Updated github repo.